EmreVarank/BreastCancer/README.md

 **databreast.csv:** The dataset used for training and testing the models.

-**index.pdf:** A presentation or report summarizing the project findings.
+**index.pdf:** This project is based on the methodology and requirements outlined in this IEEE paper

 **Technologies Used**
 -